Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 • clean concrete floor.

-As a finisher floor covering any commercially available material that conforms to stylistic direction interior and most harmoniously fit into the design of housing.
+As a finisher flooring can be any commercially available material that matches stylistic direction interior and most harmoniously fits into the design of the home.

-In no case should you start pouring concrete directly onto the ground, because the first two layers of the “pie” prevent the penetration of moisture from the soil into the floor covering, which can occur by capillary action.
-Creating a concrete screed is not the easiest and fastest process.
-The main difficulty lies in the fact that the work takes place in several stages.
-It’s not worth messing around, because as a result, a high-quality coating should be formed that is not prone to dust formation, airtight and resistant to loads.
+Under no circumstances should you start pouring concrete directly onto the ground, because the first two layers of the “pie” prevent the penetration of moisture from the soil into the floor covering, which can occur by capillary action.
+Creating a concrete screed is not the easiest or fastest process.
+The main difficulty is that the work takes place in several stages.
+There is no need to cut corners, because the end result should be a high-quality coating that is not prone to dust formation, is sealed and can withstand loads.

 The layered structure is the key to a long service life of the screed and its wear resistance.
-Modern technology for creating a concrete screed can be divided into two big stage: preparatory work and directly arrangement of the concrete pavement.
+Modern technology for creating concrete screeds can be divided into two big stage: preparatory work and direct arrangement of the concrete surface.
 Each of these stages consists of several parts.

 Video - Floor screed on the ground

-Preparation for the arrangement of concrete screed on the ground
+Preparation for laying a concrete screed on the ground

-Preparatory work is a mandatory step in creating a concrete floor, it is they who take the lion's share of the time in the process of arranging the screed.
-But it is not possible to do without them, unless, of course, you want to get a low-quality result.
+Preparatory work is a mandatory stage in creating a concrete floor; it is they that take up the lion's share of time in the process of arranging the screed.
+But it’s impossible to do without them, unless, of course, you want to get a low-quality result.

-First of all, it is necessary to deal with the compaction of the earth at the base, which will help prevent its subsidence and, accordingly, possible cracking of the screed.
-Concrete floors on the ground are often equipped in combination with strip foundation at least 1-1.5 meters deep, filled with sand inside.
+First of all, it is necessary to deal with the compaction of the earth in the base, which will help prevent its subsidence and, accordingly, possible cracking of the screed.
+Concrete floors on the ground are often installed in combination with strip foundation at least 1-1.5 meters deep, filled with sand inside.

-But this approach is not acceptable if the house is on a clay plot.
-After all, clay retains moisture, therefore, if there is sand inside the foundation, water stagnation forms and a real “pond” appears under the building.
-That is why in clay areas it is necessary to arrange drainage.
+But this approach is not acceptable if the house is located on a clay plot.
+After all, clay retains moisture, therefore, if there is sand inside the foundation, stagnation of water will form and a real “pond” will appear under the building.
+That is why drainage is required in clayey areas.

-• clay extracted during the creation of the pit is filled with its lower part;
+• The clay extracted during the creation of the pit is filled with its lower part;

-• performed internal thermal insulation at home and external insulation foundation.
-These actions are aimed at leveling the heaving of the soil even in the absence of heating in the building;
+• performed internal thermal insulation home and external insulation foundation.
+These actions are aimed at leveling soil heaving even in the absence of heating in the building;

-• gravel is poured onto the prepared earth, and then carefully compacted.
-The quality of the rammer in this case is very great importance, since it is a question of preventing the formation of voids.
-It is carried out with the help of special ramming mechanisms;
+• gravel is poured onto the prepared soil and then thoroughly compacted.
+The quality of tamping in this case is very great importance, since we are talking about preventing the formation of voids.
+It is carried out using special tamping mechanisms;

-• sand is poured onto the gravel, which is also carefully rammed and smoothed.
+• sand is poured onto the gravel, which is also carefully compacted and smoothed.

-The thickness of the filter layer depends on the characteristics of the soil, as a rule, sand and gravel pads are not thicker than 15-20 cm each.
+The thickness of the filter layer depends on the characteristics of the soil; as a rule, sand and gravel beds are no thicker than 15-20 cm each.

 Waterproofing layer and rough screed

-After backfilling the foundation, you can begin to arrange the waterproofing of the future screed.
+After filling the foundation, you can begin arranging the waterproofing of the future screed.
 The most popular materials for this purpose are polyvinyl chloride and bitumen-polymer membranes.
-If the moisture level for the house is within the normal range, then you can get by with a conventional polyethylene film 250 microns thick, which is laid in two layers.
+If the moisture level for the house is within normal limits, then you can get by with a regular polyethylene film 250 microns thick, which is laid in two layers.

-The edges waterproofing material should be slightly higher than the expected level of the final concrete screed.
-Special attention it is worth paying attention to laying waterproofing in the corners, since it is through them that moisture most often penetrates.
-If the material does not completely cover the perimeter of the room, then its elements are overlapped and fixed with adhesive tape.
+The edges waterproofing material should be slightly higher than the expected level of the finished concrete screed.
+Special attention It is worth paying attention to laying waterproofing in the corners, since it is through them that moisture most often penetrates.
+If the material does not completely cover the perimeter of the room, then its elements are overlapped and fixed with tape.

-The optimal material for a rough screed is "lean" concrete, in which crushed stone is added.
-The resulting surface does not have to be perfectly flat, and high requirements are not presented to her.
-It is quite enough if it does not have differences in height of no more than 4 mm.
-At the same time, its thickness should be about 4 cm.
+The optimal material for rough screed is “lean” concrete, to which crushed stone has been added.
+The resulting surface does not have to be perfectly flat, and high requirements are not applied to her.
+It is quite enough if it does not have differences in height of more than 4 mm.
+In this case, its thickness should be about 4 cm.

 Thermal insulation layer

-Insulation of concrete screed - milestone Therefore, much attention is paid to the choice of thermal insulation material.
-It must have the following qualities:
+Insulation of concrete screed - important stage Therefore, a lot of attention is paid to the choice of thermal insulation material.
+He must have the following qualities:

 • high strength;